altMITgcm/MITgcm66h/docs/overview/global_atmos_hs.rst

 evident.
 There are no mountains or land-sea contrast in this calculation, but you can easily put them in.
-The model is driven by relaxation to a radiative-convective equilibrium profile, following the description set out in Held and Suarez; 1994 designed to test atmospheric hydrodynamical cores - there are no mountains or land-sea contrast.
+The model is driven by relaxation to a radiative-convective equilibrium profile, following the description set out in Held and Suarez (1994) :cite:`held-suar:94` designed to test atmospheric hydrodynamical cores - there are no mountains or land-sea contrast.